animate1978/MB-Lab/docs/hair_system.rst

 NOTES
 =====

-The Hair Engine is a brnad new feature and is evolving at a fast pace, expect the code to change
+The Hair Engine is a brand new feature and is evolving at a fast pace, expect the code to change

 Currently there is no shader assigned to the Hair system upon creation, this is actively being worked on and should appear soon.